karane/terraform-aws-pocs/one-webserver-vars/README.md

-# Terraform One Web Server
+# Terraform Hello, World.
+One Webserver With Vars.

-This folder contains a "One Web Server" example of a Terraform configuration.
-The configuration deploys a single web server with security group in an AWS.
+This folder contains a "Hello, World.
+One Webserver With Vars." example of a Terraform configuration.
+The configuration deploys a single server in an AWS.

 ## Pre-requisites